tildearrow/furnace/po/README.md

 if successful, a new file will be created in the `po` directory that you can edit using a text editor.

+be sure to edit CMakeLists.txt as well, to make sure the translation file is compiled. add the language code to `FURNACE_LANGUAGES`.

 ## editing an existing translation

 just open the translation file in your text editor.